papadiscobravo/javascript-challenge/README.md

 # javascript-challenge
-This is homework 14 for Data Analytics and Visualization Boot Camp at the University of Minnesota.
+This is homework 14 based on material covered March 31, April 3, and April 5, 2021 in Data Analytics and Visualization Boot Camp at the University of Minnesota.

 Goal
 "...create a table dynamically based upon a dataset we provide.
 We also need to allow our users to filter the table data for specific values... only use pure JavaScript, HTML, and CSS, and D3.js on our web pages."